dannythedev/pokemon_nuzlocke_narrator/README.md

   - Track the Pokemon you encounter during your Nuzlocke challenge.

 - **Update Encounter Status:**
   - Select if you've caught a Pokemon, stored it in Bill's PC, or if it unfortunately died during battle.
+Click Export Data (will export a ```save.json```) to save your run in the specific generation.

 ## Usage